 Smoke Alarm Beeping in Residential PropertyFind more information from the following link(s):

 A smoke alarm may beep every 30 to 60 seconds or so when something is wrong.
 This could be an indication the battery is low or there is a dust particle build up in the alarm causing a false reading.
 Usually the problem is resolved by replacing the battery with a new one.
-As well, you can try and dust/vacuum around the alarm (as you should do every so often).
+As well, try and dust/vacuum around the alarm (should be done every so often).

 If the alarm continues to beep after battery replacement then the device may need to be replaced.
-If the smoke alarm is easily activated by cooking or showering, you may want to move it or replace it with a different type of smoke alarm.
+If the smoke alarm is easily activated by cooking or showering, it should be moved or replaced with a different type of smoke alarm.
 Smoke alarms can use ionization or photoelectric technology as well as a combination of both technologies in one alarm.
-If you are unable to replace the unit yourself, and you currently have at least one working smoke alarm in your home, you may schedule a free home evaluation.
+If unable to replace the unit, and currently have at least one working smoke alarm in the home, a free home evaluation may be scheduled.
 FRS may also provide assistance with the installation of battery powered smoke alarms or batteries at that time of the visit.
-If you have an alarm that is wired into your homes electrical power, you will need to have a licensed, bonded, and insured electrician handle this.
+If the alarm that is wired into the homes electrical power, a licensed, bonded, and insured electrician will need to handle this.

-If you have no working smoke alarms in your home, please tell your MC311 representative or contact your closest fire station for assistance with having one installed immediately.
+If there are no working smoke alarms in the home, please tell the MC311 representative or contact the closest fire station for assistance with having one installed immediately.

 MCFRS Public Education - Safety in Our NeighborhoodFEMA - U.S. Fire Administration - Learn About Smoke Alarms